greendigitize/green-easy-erpnext-installation/README.md

 ## 1.2 ERPNext Version

-This guide is primarily written for **ERPNext v16**.
+This guide supports ERPNext v15 and v16.

-The installer in this repository may offer other ERPNext versions as well.
-Always choose the version you have intentionally planned to deploy.
+The installer in this repository may offer both ERPNext versions, so always select the version you intentionally plan to deploy.

-### ERPNext v16 requirements in the installer

-- Python 3.14+
-- Node.js 24
-- Ubuntu 22.04+ or another operating system supported by the installer for v16

 > Do not install multiple major ERPNext versions into the same server environment.
 Use a separate VM/server for a different major version when possible.